The-Horn-Ya-Studio/horn-yastudio-V2/README.md

 - **Admin Panel**: Protected route for content management
   - Member management (add, edit, delete)
   - Gallery management (upload, delete)

+## Data Persistence

+This application uses Supabase for data persistence:

+- Member data and gallery photos are saved in a PostgreSQL database
+- Images are stored using Supabase Storage
+- Real-time updates using Supabase's Realtime feature
+- Fallback to localStorage if Supabase is unavailable

+Setup instructions for Supabase:
+1. Create a Supabase account at https://supabase.com
+2. Create a new project
+3. Create the following tables:
+   - 'members' - to store member profiles
+   - 'photos' - to store gallery items
+4. Add your Supabase URL and anon key to your .env file

 ## Getting Started